 States will begin to operate health insurance exchanges, which are envisioned to be marketplaces for individuals and some employer groups to obtain private health insurance.
+Small employer tax credits will be available only in the exchanges.
 Employers will also be able to purchase coverage outside of the exchanges.